San Ysidro, Sandoval County, New Mexico

 San Ysidro is a village in Sandoval County, New Mexico, United States.
 The population was 193 at the 2010 census.
 It is part of the Albuquerque Metropolitan Statistical Area.

 Description

-The village is near the junction of U.S. Highway 550 and NM Highway 4, at the south end of the Jemez Valley.
-The Jemez River runs through San Ysidro, just north of where the Rio Salado River joins the Jemez River.
+The village is near the junction of U.S. Highway 550 and New Mexico State Road 4, at the south end of the Jemez Valley.
+The Jemez River runs through San Ysidro, just north of where the Rio Salado joins the Jemez River.

 The village has been a farming community since 1699 when Juan Trujillo established a settlement named for San Ysidro, or Saint Isidore the Farmer.
 The Village was incorporated in 1967.
 An annual San Ysidro Fiesta Day is held each year in mid-May.

 In 2007, the exterior sets for the Taylor Hackford film Love Ranch were built just outside of San Ysidro on Highway 550.